dajeti/EssayMaster/README.md

 git push -uf origin main
 cd essaymaster/src
 npm install
-npm run dev

-INFO:
-IF you get a ERROR 501, please follow these instructions:
+npx prisma generate

-On a second terminal do the following commands: cd essaymaster/src npx prisma generate
+On a second terminal do the following commands: cd essaymaster/src/app npm install (or yarn install if you are using yarn) npm run dev (or yarn dev if you are using yarn)
 ```

 ## Integrate with your tools